jcd13d/airbnb_id_scraper/README.md

     the load on aws job

 ## ID Based Detail Scraper
+* Right now writing parquet in append mode... need to think about paritioning... may need to post process repartition?
 * ### Occupancy Scraper
   * decide on storage format/pull frequency
     * Storage format - append all data from pull with date it